forge42dev/Remix-Forge/README.md

 ## Release Notes

+## 0.1.1
+- Better support for opening up routes in the browser that use the remix-flat-routes convention

 ## 0.1.0
 - Ability to generate the whole authentication scaffolding for Remix applications with a single click
 - Ability to add authentication to your loaders with a click